 Diabetic foot is a complication of diabetes which isn’t much talked about.

-Diabetes UK notes that every week, diabetes leads to 140 lower limb amputations, but steps can be taken to limit the onset and impact of diabetic foot.
+It can lead to lower limb amputations, but steps can be taken to limit the onset and impact of diabetic foot.

 What is diabetic foot?

 NHS choices explains that “diabetes can reduce the blood supply to your feet and cause a loss of feeling known as peripheral neuropathy”.

 This can lead to people with diabetes injuring their feet without realising, and those injuries healing poorly because of the lack of blood flow.

 In particularly bad circumstances, amputation can become necessary.